dexirocks/refs/README.md

 # refs.dexi.rocks

+**!!!
+PLEASE TAKE A READ OF THE LICENSE FILE FOR DETAILS ABOUT COPYRIGHT OWNERSHIP FOR THE CHARACTERS, ARTS, AND TEXT !!!**

+This website contains my own characters' references as well as my friends', mostly those for whom I've commissioned gift arts of.

+This website contains ONLY the characters' arts and descriptions about the characters' physical appearances, both of which are either SFW or suggestive (will be marked if so).
+I will NOT HOST any NSFW arts, even when the theme contains a way to add NSFW spoiler warning to images.

+While theoretically & practically possible to put in other details like personalities and backgrounds, I will generally leave those out and provide them in other forms on a case-to-case basis.
+If there are any characters in this website with details like those aforementioned, they will be SFW in nature.

 # Like the presentation?

 If you like how the references are presented, you may follow the steps below to have your own OC's references being presented the same way too: